 Standing Committees consider Bills and other matters referred to them by the Speaker of the GPL or by resolution of the House.

-Examples of Standing Committees are: Public Accounts; Oversight Committee on the Premier’s Office and Legislature; Petitions; Privileges and Ethics Committee, etc.
+Examples of Standing Committees are: Public Accounts; Oversight Committee on the Premier’s Office and Legislature; Petitions; Privileges and Ethics Committee, Committee on Scrutiny of Subordinate Legislation, etc.

 Other important functions of Committees:

 - The Committee advises the MEC on how to improve on the implementation of government programmes;

 - Independently investigate and report on issues of bad governance in the province.
 The House would sometimes summon Committees to investigate such issues, as they relate to each Committee;

 - Exercise oversight over the Executive and Administration;